 - Life skills training

 - Conflict resolution counseling

-- Difficulty getting hired for certain jobs
+- Difficulty getting employed in certain professions

 - Loss of driving privileges